 Staff continuing professional development (CPD) is of high importance and we pride ourselves in being an active learning community.
 All new staff undergo comprehensive induction to ensure they are aware of the teaching and learning needs of our pupils.
-Regular, ongoing CPD is then undertaken as part of individual professional development and in line with the school development plan (SDP).
+Regular, ongoing CPD is then undertaken as part of individual professional development and in line with the school improvement plan (SIP).